hammerheim-game/hammerheim-rules/3-warbands.md

 Pit Fighter: The warrior has learned how to fight in enclosed spaces from their time in the dangerous fighting pits of the Empire.
-They are an expert at fighting in confined areas and adds +1WS and +1A Attacks if they are fighting inside buildings or ruins.
+They are an expert at fighting in confined areas and adds +1WS and +1A if they are fighting inside buildings or ruins.
 It’s a good idea to define which bits of your terrain collection count as ‘buildings or ruins’ at the start of a battle to avoid confusion later.